jackwgoodall/Resistance_dashboard/README.md

 | 01/01/2024    | ESCO     | Escherichia coli | Amp/amoxicillin | R           | GP            | 1  | MU00001  | MU00001       |

 **Here:**
-DTC = date collected
+DTC = date collected <br>
-Organism = the EUCAST organism code
+Organism = the EUCAST organism code <br>
-OrgDescription = human readable version of the organism Location_Code = this is the code of the location it has come from (there are lots of these but I have simplified to GP / inpatient for the dummy data)
+OrgDescription = human readable version of the organism <br> Location_Code = this is the code of the location it has come from (there are lots of these but I have simplified to GP / inpatient for the dummy data) <br>
 ID = is the organism ID *in that sample*.
-I.e. if there is a Klebsiella and a Pseudomonas in a urine sample one will get ID 1 and one ID 2.
+I.e. if there is a Klebsiella and a Pseudomonas in a urine sample one will get ID 1 and one ID 2. <br>

 Please do feel free to ask questions on this page and to suggest improvements and refinments.